The Factors That Determine Your AI Visibility Score

 • Image count relative to content length

-Why it matters: Fast pages get 3x more citations than slow ones.
+Fast pages get 3x more recommendations than slow ones.
 AI crawlers have time budgets.
 If your page takes too long to load, it may not get fully indexed.

 • Time to First Byte (TTFB)